Finchley and Golders Green

 Finchley and Golders Green is a constituency created in 1997.
 It is represented in the House of Commons of the UK Parliament by Sarah Sackman of the Labour Party.

 Boundaries

-The constituency covers Finchley, Golders Green, Childs Hill, Temple Fortune and Hampstead Garden Suburb in the London Borough of Barnet.
-It was created in 1997 largely replacing the abolished constituency of Finchley—plus major parts of abolished Hendon South, less some of its wards transferred to the Chipping Barnet seat which covers Barnet.
-Specifically the creation saw the removal of Friern Barnet and the addition of Golders Green, Childs Hill and Hampstead Garden Suburb.
+Historic

+The constituency has included the following wards:

 1997–2010: The London Borough of Barnet wards of Childs Hill, East Finchley, Finchley, Garden Suburb, Golders Green, St Paul's, and Woodhouse.

-2010–2024: As above; less St Paul's, plus West Finchley and replacing Finchley with Finchley Church End.

-2024–present: The London Borough of Barnet wards of Childs Hill, Cricklewood, East Finchley, Finchley Church End, Garden Suburb, Golders Green, West Finchley and Woodhouse.
+2010–2024: The London Borough of Barnet wards of Childs Hill, East Finchley, Finchley Church End, Garden Suburb, Golders Green, West Finchley, and Woodhouse.

-Boundary reviews

-Under a review of parliamentary representation, and as a consequence of changes to ward boundaries, the Boundary Commission for England recommended in a boundary report published in 2007 that:
+From 2024